 Colorado Residency and Tuition Classification

 Non-Resident (U.S. citizens or U.S. Permanent Residents) students wishing to Petition for Colorado Residency should begin to show intent to become a resident prior to the first day of classes.
 Students must reside in the state for at least 12 months to be eligible.
 All petitions for in-state status are handled by the Registrar.
 Please download the Residency and Tuition Classification Guidelines form.
 A continuing, non-resident student who believes that he or she has become eligible for in-state resident tuition due to events that have occurred subsequent to his or her initial enrollment may file a Petition for In-State Tuition Classification with the Registrar’s Office.
-This petition is due in the Registrar’s Office no later than the first day of the semester for which the student is requesting in-state resident status.
+Information on petitioning for in-state residency status and deadlines can be found here.
 Upon receipt of the petition, the Registrar will initially decide whether the student should be granted in-state residency status.
 The Registrar’s decision may be appealed by petition to the Tuition Classification Review Committee.
 For more information about this process, please contact the Registrar’s Office.